coreos/coreos-assembler/docs/gangplank/usage.md

         type: Opaque
 ```

 Gangplank tries to follow the upstream tooling convention regarding secrets; if the most popular tool uses an envVar secret then Gangplank will too.

 In the above example, Gangplank will expose `AWS_DEFAULT_REGION` to be `us-east-1` and set `AWS_CONFIG_FILE` to the in-pod location of config file.

 ### Workers and their Work

 The difference between an origin pod and worker is determinted by a single environment variable.
 If an envVar of `COSA_WORK_POD_JSON` is defined, then Gangplank will execute as a worker; if the OpenShift Build API envVar of `BUILD` is defined, then Gangplank will attempt to be an origin pod.

 At start, Gangplank will decode the envVar of `COSA_WORK_POD_JSON`, which is defined by the origin pod when constructing the pod definition of the worker.
 When the origin pod is ready to start work, a Minio instance will be started using a random access/secret keys that will be added to the `COSA_WORK_POD_JSON`.

 Once the required artifacts, if any, are found, Gangplank will then start the worker pod.
 The worker pod will always run `cosa init` before running any other command.
-Then, the worker pod, will request dependencies over Minio from the orgin Gangplank, process the work, and then return _known_ files back
+Then, the worker pod, will request dependencies over Minio from the orgin Gangplank, process the work, and then return _known_ files back.

+If you are running Gangplank via a CI/CD runner, and you want to visualize the stages better, Gangplank allows for sharing a minio instance.
+To use a shared instance, start a background instance of Gangplank via `(gangplank minio --minioSrvDir <path> -m minio.cfg`), then add `-m minio.cfg` to all other Gangplank commands.

 Regardless of where the pod is being run, Gangplank will stream logs from the worker pods.
 If the supervising Gangplank is terminated, the workers are terminated.

-When `builds.json` and `meta.json` are found, Gangplank will always transmit these files to the workers. `kola` test results, logs and all `meta.json` files are always returned to the origin Gangplank.
+All meta-data that is found will be provided to the workers. `kola` test results, logs and new meta-data and any new artifact generated are returned to the origin Gangplank.

 ### Build Short-hands